-When you think of FTM binding, the first thing that comes to mind is usually binders.
+When you think of binding, the first thing that comes to mind is usually binders.
 But what if I told you that's not the only option?
-In this article, I can show you how to bind with tape and also some of the common issues you may run into while binding with tape!
+In this article, we will show you how to bind with tape.
+We will also cover some of the common issues you may run into while binding with tape!

 How To Bind With Tape